jamocko/Moon/about/index.md

 ## Professional Summary

 I'm a biomedical research scientist turned data scientist.
-Currently, I am in the final months of my post-doctoral research fellowship in the Lang Lab at the Cincinnati Children's Hospital Medical Center.
-For the past 11 years, I have been a data enthusaist: I've been collecting data, wrangling data into a usable format, exploring relationships and visualizing my data, conducting statistical analyses on my data, and finally presenting my findings and interpretations - in peer-reviewed publications, at university seminars, and at international conferences.
+I completed my post-doctoral research fellowship in the Lang Lab at the Cincinnati Children's Hospital Medical Center in June, and am moving to Houston at the end of July.
+For the past 11 years, I have been a data enthusiast: I've been collecting data, wrangling data into a usable format, exploring relationships and visualizing my data, conducting statistical analyses on my data, and finally presenting my findings and interpretations - in peer-reviewed publications, at university seminars, and at international conferences.

 <a href="http://jamocko.github.io/assets/docs/JulieMocko_CV.docx" class="btn btn-info">Academic CV (Word)</a> &emsp; &emsp;<a href="http://jamocko.github.io/assets/docs/JulieMocko_Resume.docx" class="btn btn-info">Resume (Word)</a>